-Phil Alderson is our resident Games Artist, and joined Peek & Poke in late 2017.
+Phil Alderson is our resident Games Artist, having joined Peek & Poke back in late 2017.
 Can you tell us a little bit about your career journey so far?

-I started out in Sheffield working as a graphic artist for e-learning company, and found myself sitting at a desk next to a promising young developer named Tim Cooper.
+I started out in Sheffield working as a graphic artist for an e-learning company, and found myself sitting at a desk next to a promising young developer named Tim Cooper.
 After having way too much fun I took the leap into self-employment and briefly worked on projects in primary and secondary schools, delivering animation and game design workshops to children – encouraging creative thinking and problem solving through art and technology.

 I became a freelance illustrator over 10 years ago.
-During this time I have illustrated for a wide variety of different clients and briefs including editorial illustration for the likes of the Financial Times, and projects within e-learning, Flash games, character design, storyboarding and in recent years, children’s books.
+During this time I have illustrated for a wide variety of different clients and briefs including editorial illustration for the likes of the Financial Times, and projects within e-learning, Flash games, character design, storyboarding, and children’s books.

 What is your job title at Peek & Poke and what does it mean?

-I am a Digital Games Artist, which means illustrating and animating characters and game environments, adapting the white label engines to clients brands, and working on UX and UI designs – in my first week I’ve been sourcing game audio too so it pretty varied.
+I am a Digital Games Artist, which means illustrating and animating characters and game environments, adapting the white label engines to client brands, and working on UX and UI designs.

-Having worked with Team Cooper (the previous incarnation of Peek & Poke) in the past on a freelance basis I enjoyed their sense of humour and fun and creative approach to the design process, something which I felt would really fit with my way of working and illustration style.
-I knew that they were a team I wanted to be a part of.
+Having worked for Team Cooper (the previous incarnation of Peek & Poke) on a freelance basis, I enjoyed their sense of humour and fun and creative approach to the design process – something which I felt would really fit with my way of working.

-After spending so many years working from home, I’m looking forward to working as part of a team, contributing to new and humorous ideas for games.
-I am keen to get out of my shed and work with a team of like-minded creatives.
+After spending so many years working from my home studio, I was ready to work as part of a team again, contributing to new ideas for games and working with a group of fun, like-minded creatives.

 What is your creative process?

-It’s important to me that my work conveys a sense of fun and playfulness so I always try to put in a bit of humour where appropriate.
-When I’ve done the mapping it allows me to move on to the next phase – composition and how an image is going to look.
-I might do some research and collate google images for reference later.
-Then its on to the usual process – thumbnails – sketches, rough artwork.
+It’s important to me that my work conveys a sense of fun and playfulness, so I always try to put in a bit of humour where appropriate.
+When I’ve done the mapping it allows me to move onto the next phase – composition and how an image is going to look.
+I might do some research and collate images online for reference later.
+Then it’s onto the usual process – thumbnails, sketches etc.

 Where do you find your inspiration?